 As people age, it’s natural for the brain to shrink.
 And for years, medical professionals have understood that the brain structure of those with hearing impairment is different from that of people with normal hearing.

-For years, medical researchers from the across the country have studied Alzheimer’s disease, looking for ways to prevent it, developing drug solutions to stop its progression and researching options for curing it.
+For years, medical researchers from the across the country have looked for ways to prevent Alzheimer’s disease.
 Recently, they identified a possible link between the foods people consume and the development of Alzheimer’s.
-View full article »

 National Women’s Health & Fitness Day – September 29, 2010 – provides an opportunity for women to take a few minutes to evaluate their personal health and fitness and develop a plan to improve, such as making time for regular physical activity or eating more nutritious meals.